Best Weighted Blankets for Hot Sleepers

 What To Consider When Purchasing A Weighted Blanket For Hot Sleepers

-Weighted blankets tend to run between $100-$300, but there are many affordable options under $100, as well.
+Blankets with added weight tend to run between $100-$300, but there are many affordable options under $100, as well.
 Keep in mind, the price you are willing to pay may also determine the quality of materials and design that you pay for.

 Cleaning and Care